anima-wg/brski-over-802dot11/brski-over-802dot11.md

 - Some network administrators will configure an open policy on their network.
 Any device that attempts to connect to the network will be automatically granted access.

-- Some network administrators will be bad actors and will intentionally attempt to onboard devices that they do not own but that are in range of their networks.
+- Some network administrators will be bad actors and will accept the onboarding of devices that they do not own but that are in range of their networks.

 ### Requiring the Network to Demonstrate Knowledge of Device

-Protocols such as the WFA Device Provisioning Profile [DPP] require that a network provisoining entity demonstrate knowledge of device information such as the device's bootstrapping public key prior to the device attempting to connect to the network.
+Technologies such as the WFA Easy Connect (also known as Device Provisioning Profile [DPP]) require that a network provisoining entity demonstrates knowledge of device information such as the device's bootstrapping public key prior to the device attempting to connect to the network.
 This gives a higher level of confidence to the device that it is connecting to the correct SSID.
 These mechanisms could leverage a key that is printed on the device label, or included in a sales channel bill of materials.
 The security of these types of key distribution mechanisms relies on keeping the device label or bill of materials content from being compromised prior to device installation.

+[IEEE802.11] also includes several advertisement mechanisms that could allow the device to exchange information with the wireless infrastructure.
+Examples are provided throughout this text.
+Such exchange can be added to, or integrated with, the standard [IEEE802.11] discovery mechanisms to allow the device to discard the networks that would not provide information showing that the network knows the device.
+Similarly, the network could reject the association of devices that would fail to show particular indicators related to their credentials.

 ## IEEE 802.11 Authentication Mechanisms

 [IEEE802.11i] allows an SSID to advertise different authentication mechanisms via the AKM Suite list in the RSNE.
 A very brief introduction to [IEEE802.11i] is given in the appendices.
 An SSID could advertise PSK or [IEEE802.1X] authentication mechanisms.
-When a network operator needs to enforce two different authentication mechanisms, one for pre-BRSKI devices and one for post-BRSKI devices, the operator has two options:
+When a network operator needs to enforce two different authentication mechanisms, one for pre-BRSKI devices and one for post-BRSKI devices, the operator has four options:

 - configure two SSIDs with the same SSID string value, each one advertising a different authentication mechanism
 - configure two different SSIDs, each with its own SSID string value, with each one advertising a different authentication mechanism
+- configure a single SSID, advertising two different authentication mechansim in the RSNE
+- configure a single SSID, advertising a general authentication mechanism in the RSNE, and particular additional authentication options in some other information element.

-If devices have to be flexible enough to handle both options, then this adds complexity to the device firmware and internal state machines.
-Similarly, if network infrastructure (APs, WLCs, AAAs) potentially needs to support both options, then this adds complexity to  network infrastructure configuration flexibility, software and state machines.
+If devices have to be flexible enough to handle two of more of these options, then this adds complexity to the device firmware and internal state machines.
+Similarly, if network infrastructure (APs, WLCs, AAAs) potentially needs to support all options, then this adds complexity to  network infrastructure configuration flexibility, software and state machines.
 Consideration must be given to the practicalities of implementation for both devices and network infrastructure when designing the final bootstrap mechanism and aligning [IEEE802.11], [IEEE802.1X] and BRSKI protocol interactions.
+As such, a mechanism that allows for the coexistence of pre-BRSKI and post-BRSKI authentication on the same SSID is likely to be preferred.

+### Authentication Signaling Considerations

 Devices should be flexible enough to handle potential options defined by any final draft.
-When discovering a pre-BRSKI SSID, the device should also discover the authentication mechanism enforced by the SSID that is advertising BRSKI support.
+When discovering a pre-BRSKI SSID, the device should also discover the authentication mechanisms enforced by the SSID.
 If the device supports the authentication mechanism being advertised, then the device can connect to the SSID in order to initiate the BRSKI flow.
 For example, the device may support [IEEE802.1X] as a pre-BRSKI authentication mechanism, but may not support PSK as a pre-BRSKI authentication mechanism.

 Once the device has completed the BRKSI flow and has obtained an LDevID, a mechanism is needed to tell the device which SSID to use for post-BRSKI network access.
-This may be a different SSID to the pre-BRSKI SSID.
-The mechanism by which the post-BRSKI SSID is advertised to the device is out-of-scope of this version of this document.
+This may be the same SSID as the pre-BRSKI SSID, or another SSID.
+The decision in whether to onboard devices through the production SSID or use an onboarding and provisioning SSID that is different from the production SSID is dependent on individual organisation networking and security architectures.
+As such, the mechanism by which the post-BRSKI SSID is advertised to the device, if that SSID is different from the pre-BRSKI SSID, is out-of-scope of this version of this document.

 ### IP Address Assignment Considerations